 The purpose of CANVAS was to determine whether canagliflozin is associated with reduced heart and blood vessel disease.

-CANVAS-R’s purpose was to examine how the drug affected the presence of a liver enzyme called albumin in urine (an early sign of kidney disease).
+CANVAS-R’s purpose was to examine how the drug affected the presence of a liver protein called albumin in urine (an early sign of kidney disease).